opengisch/georama/README.md

   <br>
 </div>

+---

-**The open, interoperable platform for any geospatial data publication workflows, from complex enterprise workflows down to anyone sharing their first dataset.**
+> **The open, interoperable platform for any geospatial data publication workflows, from complex enterprise workflows down to anyone sharing their first dataset.**
+> Georama is your bridge between powerful desktop GIS and scalable, standards-based web publishing.

+---

 Georama is an open-source project by [OPENGIS.ch](https://opengis.ch), the team behind [QField](https://qfield.org), [QFieldCloud](https://qfield.cloud), and other open geospatial tools.